Ørjan Nyland: International career

 Nyland represented Norway from under-16 to under-18 level, but was not selected for youth international teams for two years because he did not play regularly at Hødd.
 After he became first-choice goalkeeper at Hødd, he was called up for the under-21 team in June 2011 and made his debut for the team in the 1–4 loss against Sweden U21.

 Nyland became a regular in Per Joar Hansen's U21-squad in 2012, where he was the second-choice goalkeeper behind Arild Østbø.
 Nyland played the last play-off match against France U21 when Østbø was unavailable due to an injury.
 Nyland received praise for his performance in that match, which was his third appearance for the under-21 team, when they qualified for the 2013 UEFA European Under-21 Football Championship after beating France U21 5–3.

 As one of three goalkeepers, Nyland was included in the Norwegian squad for the under-21 championship, along with Arild Østbø and Gudmund Taksdal Kongshavn.
 Ahead of the championship, the head coach Tor Ole Skullerud hadn't decided whether he was using Østbø, who was the preferred choice in the qualification, or any of the two other goalkeepers who had both impressed for their teams in the start of the 2013 Tippeligaen season.
 Nyland was chosen to play the opening match against the hosts Israel U-21, and played three out of four matches in the championship, with Østbø playing the last group-stage match against Italy U-21.
 The Norwegian team was defeated by eventual winners Spain U-21 in the semi-final, and won a bronze-medal.
 Nyland was praised for his performances in the championship, especially in the match against Spain, and he was included in The Guardians "team of the tournament", at the expense of David de Gea.
 Nyland was also included in UEFA's "all-star squad" together with his compatriot Stefan Strandberg.

 Nyland was first called up for the Norway national team squad for the World Cup qualifiers against Cyprus and Switzerland in September 2013.
 He made his debut for the national team in the friendly match against Scotland on 20 November 2013, on Molde's home ground Aker Stadion.

+On 21 May 2026, Nyland was included in the 26-man squad selected by Norway national team manager Ståle Solbakken for the 2026 FIFA World Cup.
+He made his World Cup debut in a 4–1 victory over Iraq, becoming the oldest Norwegian player ever to appear at the tournament at 35 years and 279 days.
+In the Round of 16 against Brazil, he made several crucial saves, including stopping a penalty, and also conceded one, helping Norway secure a 2–1 win to reach their first-ever World Cup quarter-final.
+In extra time of the quarter-final against England, he spilled a Morgan Rogers strike, allowing Jude Bellingham to score from close range for England's second goal of the match as Norway lost 2–1.